-1 Why is a Modern Approach Needed?
+1 Why is a modern approach needed?

 The macroscopic polarization is the most essential concept in any phenomenological description of dielectric media [1].
 It is an intensive vector quantity that intuitively carries the meaning of electric dipole moment per unit volume.
-The presence of a spontaneous (and switchable) macroscopic polarization is the defining property of a ferroelectric (FE) material, as the name itself indicates ("ferroelectric" modeled after ferromagnetic), and the macroscopic polarization is thus central to the whole physics of FEs.
+The presence of a spontaneous (and switchable) macroscopic polarization is the defining property of a ferroelectric (FE) material, as the name itself indicates ("ferro-electric" modeled after ferro-magnetic), and the macroscopic polarization is thus central for the whole physics of FEs.

 Despite its primary role in all phenomenological theories and its overwhelming importance, the macroscopic polarization has long evaded microscopic understanding, not only at the first-principles level, but even at the level of sound microscopic models.
 What really happens inside a FE and, more generally, inside a polarized dielectric?
-The standard picture is almost invariably based on the venerable Clausius-Mossotti (CM) model [2, 3], in which the presence of identifiable polarizable units is assumed.
+The standard picture is almost invariably based on the venerable Clausius-Mossotti (CM) model [2], in which the presence of identifiable polarizable units is assumed.
 We shall show that